Satisfactory Academic Progress (SAP)

 - Withdrawal due to military service

-- Other unexpected circumstances beyond the control of the student
+- Other unexpected circumstances outside the student's control

-Note: Circumstances related to the typical adjustment to college life such as working while attending school, financial issues related to paying bills and car maintenance/travel to campus are not considered as extenuating for purposes of appealing suspension of financial aid.
+Note: Circumstances related to the typical adjustment to college life, such as working while attending school, financial issues related to paying bills, and car maintenance/travel to campus, are not considered extenuating for the purpose of appealing financial aid suspension.

-All SAP Appeals are to be submitted online.
+All SAP Appeals must be submitted through the student's Workday account.

 Before submitting your appeal form, please review this SAP Tip Sheet for detailed help with what should be included.

-A student is permitted three approved appeals within their academic career at CSCC.
-Appeals submitted and approved after a term has begun will have the effective term determined on a case by case basis.
+Students are limited to three approvals during their enrollment at CState.
+Appeals submitted and approved after a semester has begun will have the effective semester determined on a case-by-case basis.